-The training and other programme activities are delivered by qualified individuals or organisations that may not directly be part of the ASN (refer to BPP 12 from Competency Development).
+• The training and other programme activities are delivered by qualified individuals or organisations that may not directly be part of the ASN (refer to BPP 12 from Competency Development).

-(3) AN APPOINTMENTS PANEL EXISTS FOR UPGRADING SENIOR OFFICIALS with BPP 16 from Competency Development.
+(3) AN APPOINTMENTS PANEL EXISTS FOR UPGRADING SENIOR OFFICIALS

 - An independent panel exists to approve the upgrading of senior officials. - The panel has clearly defined terms of reference and is accountable to the body responsible for the governance of the programme. - The panel is made up of members who are active senior officials and are appropriately qualified to perform their role.